EasyAntiCheat squares off against game cheats

 “Aarni was a black hat cheater back in the day,” he recalls, with a smile.
 “He threatened to destroy my servers.
 But then I said, what if he would use his skills to make an anti-cheat – it is more challenging.”

 Thankfully, Rautava was up to the task.
-With his skills harnessed for the common good, such was his enthusiasm for his new role that he eventually went on to found his own company, focussing on a third party e-sports anti-cheat.
+With his skills harnessed for the common good, such was his enthusiasm for his new role that he eventually went on to found his own company, focusing on a third party e-sports anti-cheat.

 So, that should be the end of the story, right?
 Well, not quite.